 Set time aside every day (say three times a day for half an hour) to run through your inbox and your Executive’s.
-Stick to those times, once the half an hour is finished go and work on something else!
+Stick to those times.
+Once half an hour is finished, go and work on something else!

 7. Keep calm and take breaks.

 We have to appear organised and in control as much as actually being organised.
-If you are running around looking flustered, stressing out about your workload in front of your Executive or colleagues you are not going to look organised.
+If you are running around looking flustered, stressing out about your workload in front of your Executive or colleagues, you will not look organised.

-If you are feeling overwhelmed, take a break, regroup and come back to your desk with a more definite sense of where to get started.
+If you feel overwhelmed, take a break, regroup and come back to your desk with a more definite sense of where to get started.